12 Popular Tattoo Styles Any Artist Should Know

 - Draft your design: Now that you have an idea, you can create a draft in Vectornator software using our Pen tool.
 Our Pen Tool makes Bézier curves that allow you to draw shapes and designs quickly.

-- Get constructive feedback: You’re going to want to get a second opinion on your design before you permanently etch it into skin.
-Ask your coworkers, friends, or the client you’ll be creating the tattoo for some input.
+- Get constructive feedback: You’re going to want to get a second opinion on your design before you permanently etch it into someone's skin (especially your own!).
+Ask your coworkers, friends, or the client for whom you’re creating the tattoo to give some input.

-- Finalize your design: Once you have some feedback, it’s time to make some final tweaks to your design.
-You can use our fonts, Auto Trace function, and Gesture Controls to finalize your initial draft.
+- Finalize your design: Once you've gotten some feedback, made a few adjustments, and you're happy with the design, it’s time to make some final tweaks to your tattoo image.
+You can use our fonts, the Auto Trace function, and Gesture Controls to finalize your initial draft.

 - Download the digital files: When your design is complete, you’ll need to save it.
 With Vectornator, it's easy to save and print your digital files.

-- Create your stencil: Now that you’ve finished and saved your final design, use either a Themofax to print your design onto a stencil or hand draw it onto tracing paper.
+- Create your stencil: Now that you’ve finished and saved your final design, use either a Thermofax to print your design onto a stencil, or simply draw it onto tracing paper by hand.

 And that’s it!
-You’re ready to start designing, and we can’t wait to see what you come up with.
+You’re ready to start the tattoo design process, and we can’t wait to see what you've come up with.